 Vanderbilt Center for Health Economic Modeling

-The Vanderbilt Center for Health Economic Modeling was established in 2020 and brings together health economics, biostatistics, decision science, implementation science and other disciplines to informal and impact health care and health care delivery across the U.S. The Center has also expanded its faculty who have research interests in this area, which uses statistical models to estimate the value in health care.
+The Vanderbilt Center for Health Economic Modeling was established in 2020 and brings together health economics, biostatistics, decision science, implementation science and other disciplines to inform and impact health care access, affordability and delivery.
 Additional research conducted within the Center aims to estimate the value in health care, or the relative improvement in quality of life or health outcomes relative to the costs, financial and otherwise, to the patient, insurance plan, facility, or provider.
 The Center partners often with other Departments on campus in its work, including the Departments of Biostatistics and Biomedical Informatics, and the Vanderbilt Institute for Global Health.

 Faculty and Guest Instructors